Skip to content

 });

-6. After handling all interruptions, you can resume execution by passing the result.state back into runner.run(agent, state) where agent is the original agent that triggered the overall run.
+5. Resume by passing the updated result.state back into runner.run(agent, state), where agent is the original top-level agent for the run.
+The SDK continues from the interrupted point, including nested agent-tool executions.

 Below is a more complete example of a human-in-the-loop flow that prompts for approval in the terminal and temporarily stores the state in a file.